ckeditor/ckeditor5/docs/builds/guides/migrate.md

 		</tr>
 		<tr>
 			<td><a href="/docs/ckeditor4/latest/api/CKEDITOR_config.html#cfg-grayt_autoStartup">grayt_autoStartup</a></td>
-			<td>N/A. There is no grammar checking plugin in CKEditor 5 at this moment.
-However, the native browser spell checker can be used in CKEditor 5.</td>
+			<td>An official integration of the spell and grammar checking functionality for CKEditor 5 is provided by a partner solution, {@link features/spelling-and-grammar-checking WProofreader}.</td>
 		</tr>
 		<tr>
 			<td><a href="/docs/ckeditor4/latest/api/CKEDITOR_config.html#cfg-height">height</a></td>